 Our team works to diagnose and treat a wide variety of mental health conditions from depression to acute mood and anxiety disorders to post traumatic stress disorder.
 Inpatient care is the most intensive level of treatment for individuals suffering from behavioral health disorders.
 It offers 24-hour care in a safe and secure environment, making it best for patients who experience an acute episode.

-The Unit is led by our medical director, Bradford Bobrin, DM, FASAM.
+The Unit is led by our medical director, Bradford Bobrin, MD, FASAM.
 As Medical Director, Dr. Bobrin is responsible for the everyday operations, the medical staff, and care of each patient on the Unit.

-In addition to Dr. Bobrin, we have a fully supported, multidisciplinary treatment team, including representation from psychiatry, nursing, mental health therapists, rehabilitation therapists, social work, and case management.
+The Unit has a fully supported, multidisciplinary treatment team, including representation from psychiatry, nursing, mental health therapists, rehabilitation therapists, social work, and case management.